mariuskiessling/meshcloud-docs/docs/meshstack.azure.landing-zones.md

     ![App Role Manifest](assets/azure_function/app-role-manifest.png)

-4. Now modify the API permissions of the **App Registration** belonging to the **replicator Service Principal**.
+4. Modify the API permissions of the **App Registration** belonging to the **replicator Service Principal**.
 This will allow meshStack's replicator to invoke the Azure Function.
 Open the `API permissions` screen and add the newly created `SPP-Access` Application Role.
 Don't forget to grant admin consent again afterwards.

     ![Assign the Application Role to SP](assets/azure_function/sp-role.png)

-After these steps, the meshStack replicator should be able to fetch a token scoped to this Application Role so it can invoke the Azure Function using App Authentication.
+After these steps, the meshStack replicator is allowed to fetch a token scoped to this Application Role to invoke the Azure Function using App Authentication.